-The eighth session of the Open-Ended Working Group on Ageing (OEWG) will take place from 5th-7th July 2017 in the United Nations Headquarters in New York.
-In this eighth session, UN Member States will engage in substantive discussions about two areas of human rights where the protection of older people’s rights requires greater attention:
+The ninth session of the Open-Ended Working Group on Ageing (OEWG) will take place in 2018 in the United Nations Headquarters in New York (dates to be confirmed).
+In this ninth session, UN Member States will hold substantive discussions about specific areas of human rights where the protection of older people’s rights requires greater attention.

 - Equality and non-discrimination

 The ninth session will also include substantive debate around two new focus areas: